DirtyWork-Solutions/PyForged/README.md

 Summary

-This SDK is not a framework — it's a foundational toolkit.
+This PyForged is not a framework — it's a foundational toolkit.
 It gives you the right abstractions and tools to build applications, libraries, or plugins with clean separation of concerns, high extensibility, and good developer ergonomics.
-Whether you're writing a simple CLI tool or a modular plugin-based system, this SDK helps you build smarter, not harder.
+Whether you're writing a simple CLI tool or a modular plugin-based system, this'll help you build smarter, not harder.

----

-Want to add goals, philosophy, or examples to this description?